-A tubal ligation reversal is a procedure to restore fertility after a woman has had a tubal ligation — a procedure that cuts or blocks the fallopian tubes to prevent pregnancy.
+Tubal ligation reversal is a procedure to restore fertility in women who have had tubal ligation — a procedure that cuts or blocks the fallopian tubes to prevent pregnancy.
 A tubal ligation is commonly referred to as "having your tubes tied."

 During a tubal ligation reversal, the blocked segments of the fallopian tubes are reconnected to the remainder of the fallopian tubes.
 This may allow eggs to again move through the tubes and sperm to travel up the fallopian tubes to join an egg.